attdevsupport/API-Platform/SMS/Java/app1/README.txt

   Fill in the form, in particular all fields marked as "required".

-  Be careful while filling in the "OAuth Redirect URL" field.
-It should contain the URL that the oAuth provider will redirect users to when he/she successfully authenticates and authorizes your application.
-For this application, it should point to the oauth.jsp file inside this application folder.
-For example, if running on a local machine in a default Tomcat installation, your OAuth Redirect URL might be http://localhost:8080/SampleApp/oauth.jsp

 NOTE: You MUST select SMS in the list of services under field 'Services' in order to use this sample application code.

   Having your application registered, you will get back an important pair of data: an API key and Secret key.
-They are necessary to get your applications working with the AT&T HTML5 APIs.
+They are necessary to get your applications working with the AT&T APIs.
 See 'Adjusting parameters' below to learn how to use these keys.

   Initially your newly registered application is restricted to the "Sandbox" environment only.
 To move it to production,